Phase transition in random tensors with multiple independent spikes: Main Results

 implies that

-for Therefore, one can naturally use the likelihood ratio test for distinguishing between $U_N$ and $V_N$.
+for Therefore, one can naturally use the likelihood ratio test to distinguish $U_N$ and $V_N$.
 In contrast, when $U_N$ and $V_N$ are indistinguishable, any statistical test is powerless as in this case the total error approaches one as $N$ tends to infinity.

+\begin{remark} \rm The setting of spiked matrices (see, e.g., \cite{AKJ+17,WEM19}) considers a weaker notion of distinguishability that requires the limiting total error, which appears on the left hand side of \eqref{eq:limiting_types}, to be less than 1.
+In our spiked tensor model with $p>2$, the limiting total error converges to either zero or one and this weaker notion of distinguishability coincides with ours. \end{remark}